 The National Registry system collects PII and business information from each ME as part of the certification process.
 The PII collection takes place during the registration, training, and testing phases of the process.
-In addition, this information is used to establish the ME's National Registry account and to assign the ME with a National Registry number that is unique to each ME.
-The ME's National Registry number is used to identify the ME and is included on all MCSA-5875 and MCSA-5876 forms that the ME completes.
-MEs use the National Registry to submit results for each medical examination they conduct using the electronic only CMV Driver Medical Examination Results Form, MCSA-5850.
-The National Registry system links the ME's PII data to each MCSA-5850 submitted.
+In addition, this information is used to establish the ME's National Registry system web account and to assign the ME with a national registry number that is unique to each ME.
+The ME's national registry number is used to identify the ME and is included on all MCSA-5875s and MCSA-5876s that the ME completes.
+After the ME has established their individual password-protected National Registry system web account, they logon to their account to submit required MCSA-5850s for each medical examination they conduct.
+The National Registry system links the ME's PII data elements to each CMV Driver Medical Examination Results Form, MCSA-5850 submitted to capture all information collected on the MEC, Form MCSA-5876.

-MEAA and Third Party PII Collection to Register with the National Registry
+MEAA and Third Party PII Collection to Register with the National Registry System

 FMCSA allows MEs to designate administrative assistants to register on the National Registry and perform reporting functions on their behalf.
-FMCSA collects PII from MEAAs to provide them secure access to an individual password-protected National Registry account that is associated with the designating ME's National Registry account.
-FMCSA also allows MEs to designate a third party to conduct bulk uploads of multiple MCSA-5850s from their medical system to the National Registry on their behalf.
-FMCSA collects PII from third party representatives to ensure secure access to the National Registry and track individual access and use of the account.
+FMCSA collects PII from MEAAs to provide them secure access to their individual password-protected National Registry web account that is associated with the designating ME's National Registry web account.
+FMCSA also allows MEs to designate a third party that simultaneously uploads (bulk upload) multiple CMV Driver Medical Examination Results from their medical system to the National Registry on their behalf.
+FMCSA collects PII from third parties to provide them secure access to their individual password-protected National Registry third party web account.